-1. Describe how the AAA coordinates its disaster preparedness plans and activities with local emergency response agencies, relief organizations, state and local governments, and other organizations responsible for emergency preparedness and response as required in OAA, Title III, Section 310:
+Describe how the AAA coordinates its disaster preparedness plans and activities with local emergency response agencies, relief organizations, state and local governments, and other organizations responsible for emergency preparedness and response as required in OAA, Title III, Section 310:

-Sourcewise recognizes emergency preparedness and protection of our Santa Clara County consumers is a priority given the recent increase in number of Northern California fires, flooding, and PG&E power shut- offs/outages.
+Sourcewise recognizes emergency preparedness and protection of our Santa Clara County consumers is a priority given the recent increase in number of Northern California wildfires, flooding, and PG&E power shut- offs/outages.
 Most recently, the COVID-19 pandemic disproportionality affected older adults who were asked to shelter in place in mid-March.
 This affected their ability to obtain and access supportive programs and services, including the ability to purchase and obtain meals.

-To support our clients, Sourcewise has partnered with State and local emergency COVID-19 response groups and is part of a Non-profit leadership council to address food insecurity in our community.
-Our organization serves as main point of access for Meals on Wheels, Great Plates Delivered, and is highlighted as a resource for older adults in by the Silicon Valley Strong-an initiative to support individuals living in Santa Clara County.
+To support our clients, Sourcewise has partnered with State and local emergency COVID-19 response groups and is part of a Non-profit leadership council, Food Collective to address food insecurity in our community.
+Our organization serves as main point of access for Meals on Wheels, Great Plates Delivered, and is highlighted as a resource for older adults through Silicon Valley Strong- an initiative to support individuals living in Santa Clara County.
+We also offer a temporary emergency food assistance program in partnership with the City of San Jose to provide home-delivered meals to San Jose residents age 18 and over called San Jose Together Meals on Wheels.
+The program is tentatively scheduled to end March 31, 2021.
+The program may be extended depending on needs.

 It is our organization's goal to ensure that older adults have access to timely and accurate information on disaster preparedness and protection.
 Our Information & Awareness specialists continue to serve individuals remotely and update them through our newsletter and website.
-Furthermore, Sourcewise began an Ambassador program to provide wellness check-ins for vulnerable, homebound older adults.
+Furthermore, Sourcewise began an Ambassador program to provide weekly wellness check-ins for vulnerable, homebound older adults.